bitst0rm-pub/Formatter/README.md

         "examplegeneric": { // GENERIC METHOD
             // Formatter provides 2 methods to add custom plugins:
             // - Generic: this one, you design the bridge yourself.
 Suitable for simple tasks.
-            // - Modules: hacking deeper where generic cannot, needs writing python modules.
+            // - Modules: requires writing Python modules for complex tasks.
-            // Note: Generic method requires an Sublime Text restart after adding or changing
+            // Note: The Generic method requires a Sublime Text restart after adding or changing
-            // the keys: "name" and "type".
-Also avoid using the same existing uid key in JSON.
+            // the "name" and "type" keys.
+Also, avoid reusing existing UID keys in JSON.

-            // Capitalized Plugin name.
-REQUIRED!
-REQUIRED!
-REQUIRED!
+            // The capitalized Plugin name (REQUIRED!)
-            // This will appear on the sublime menu and on other important commands.
+            // This will appear in the Sublime menu and other commands.
             "name": "Example Generic",

-            // Plugin type.
-REQUIRED!
-REQUIRED!
-REQUIRED!
+            // The plugin type (REQUIRED!)
-            // This will be assigned to a category.
+            // This will categorize the plugin.
 Accepted values:
-            // "beautifier" OR "minifier" OR "converter" OR "graphic" OR any string of your choice.
+            // "beautifier", "minifier", "converter", "graphic", or any string of your choice.
             "type": "beautifier",

-            // This will activate the option "args_extended" for type graphic
+            // This will activate the "args_extended" option for the graphic type
-            // to generate extended files like SVG to download.
+            // to generate extended files like SVG for download.
             "render_extended": false,

-            // The exit code of the third-party plugin.
+            // The exit code for the third-party plugin (optional, default is 0).
-            // This option can be omitted.
-Type integer, default to 0.
             "success_code": 0,

             // Same as examplemodule options.